kbat/mc-tools/README.md

   * Emacs [syntax highlighting script](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/fluka-mode.el) for [FLUKA](http://www.fluka.org).
   * [usbsuw2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/usbsuw2root.py) converter: it converts the USRBIN results into a TH3F histogram.
 Note that this tool does not directly convert the files produced by the USRBIN card, but these files must be processed by the $FLUTIL/usbsuw program which averages results and calculates statistical errors.
 The resulting file can be converted into ROOT by usbsuw2root.
 The $FLUTIL/usbsuw call is done automatically if the [fluka2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/fluka2root.py) general converter is used.
   * [usxsuw2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/usxsuw2root.py) converter: it converts the USRBDX results into a TH2F histogram. + see the comments for the previous item.
+  * [ustsuw2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/ustsuw2root.py) converter: it converts the USRTRACK results into a TH1F histogram. + see the comments for the first item.
+  * [eventdat2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/eventdat2root.py) converter: it converts the EVENTDAT results into a TTree object.
 * Generic tools
   * A Python module to calculate atomic fractions of isotopes in a mixture for the given volume fractions of materials.
 Some examples